West Ham - Newcastle: Watch live, stream, team news, odds, team news

 Team news: West Ham – Newcastle

-Issa Diop and Robert Snodgrass are all set to miss the opener, with the first player hopeful of returning this month.
-Tomas Soucek was one of the Irons’ two keys to PL survival and may be available after COVID-19 isolation but match fitness in a concern.
+Issa Diop and Declan Rice start for West Ham, while Robert Snodgrass misses the opener.
+Tomas Soucek was one of the Irons’ two keys to PL survival and starts after coming out of COVID-19 isolation.
 Declan Rice is available but is also coming off an injury and just played 180 minutes for England last week.
-Manuel Lanzini is a question mark.
+Manuel Lanzini makes the bench.

 The Magpies will be without its star goalkeeper Martin Dubravka, its reigning Player of the Season, and injuries are already mounting up for a club hit hard last season.
-Paul Dummett and Dwight Gayle are out, while Matthew Longstaff (thigh) and Ryan Fraser (fitness) are question marks.
+Paul Dummett, Matty Longstaff, and Dwight Gayle are out.

+New signing Callum Wilson starts next to Andy Carroll for Newcastle, with fellow new boys Jamal Lewis and Jeff Hendrick also in the XI to leave Joelinton and Miguel Almiron on the bench.

 What they’re saying